- Tibet entry permit.

-- Accommodation on double sharing basis.
+- Accommodation on double occupancy basis.

 - Sightseeing admission fees.

-- English speaking local Guide.
+- English speaking local certified Guide.

 Trip Does Not Include

-- International and internal air fare.
+- International and internal airfare.

 - Airport Taxes.